wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

 1. All requests are proxied via CDN, and the cache is not updated immediately.
 1. Site users see the old prices for too long.

 To resolve the problem, you may disable Varnish Cache.
-To do so, in the **Nodes** section, in your CDN node menu, select **Disable Varnish Cache**.
+To do so, in the **Nodes** section, from your CDN node menu, select **Disable Varnish Cache**.